0xVenus/0xVenus.github.io/posts/tutorials/SQLi_Guide.md

 Hey Cyber Adventurers!

 I'm *0xVenus*, your cybersecurity sherpa, and today we're diving into the dark arts of SQL injection.
-Welcome to my blog, where we unravel digital mysteries.
+Welcome to my blog, where I unravel digital mysteries.

 Picture this: you're surfing the web, but lurking in the shadows is SQLi, a crafty intruder preying on vulnerable web apps.
 I'm here to guide you through the twists and turns of this cybersecurity thriller.